Protecting Expressive Circuits with a Quantum Error Detection Code: Discussion

 Early fault-tolerant quantum computation (EFTQC) protocols aim to incorporate cheap QEC and QED primitives that fit within the limitations of current quantum computers and provide some level of protection against noise.
 We contribute to EFTQC with the development of the Iceberg code, a $[[k+2, k, 2]]$ QED code that employs the minimal quantum overhead to protect arbitrarily large expressive quantum circuits.
 Due to its structure, the Iceberg code is ideally suited to hardware with all-to-all connectivity and arbitrary two-qubit rotations such as trapped-ion devices.

 With experiments on the Quantinuum H1-2 trapped-ion quantum computer, we demonstrate the Iceberg code's ability to improve the quality of results from expressive quantum circuits.
 In our experiments the code protects parameterised quantum mirror circuits varying in depth from 4 to 256 layers.
-Further, we achieve a logical quantum volume of $2^8$ with a discard rate of 86.(8)\%.
+Further, we achieve a logical quantum volume of $2^8$ with a discard rate of $86.8 \pm 0.7\%$.
 This saturates the logical QV that can be achieved in this device with the Iceberg code.
 Remarkably this demonstration requires circuits with up to 379 two-qubit gates when compiled into native hardware operations.
 Finally, we show that adding syndrome measurements interspersed throughout the circuits further increases the quality of the results, an important feature of QEC/QED.

 As expected in QED, we observe that increasing the number of logical qubits, the circuit depth, or the level of protection via more syndrome measurements comes at the cost of an increasing discard rate for the Iceberg code.
 The price to pay is then an overhead in the number of circuit repetitions.
+In our experiments all circuits run to the end and error detection is implemented as a post-selection.
+However, it is possible to implement a conditional exit during runtime as soon as an error is detected.
+We expect this to halve the experimental runtime of a rejected circuit on average.

 There are many other aspects of the code that are yet to be explored.
-Optimised compilation strategies adapted to the quantum hardware~\cite{Itoko_2020, Gokhale_2020, Lao_2021, Nannicini_2021} can boost the level of protection that this code offers against noise.
+Optimised hardware and compilation strategies~\cite{Itoko_2020, Gokhale_2020, Lao_2021, Nannicini_2021} can boost the level of protection that this code offers against noise and reduce the discard overhead.
 In the same spirit of improving the level of protection, the Iceberg code can correct for one qubit loss using existing protocols demonstrated on trapped-ion devices~\cite{Stricker_2020}.
+Coherent errors are another potential noise source that should studied in depth.
+Unlike the QV experiment, the structure of our mirror circuits potentially makes them insensitive to coherent errors.
+Hence, more sophisticated benchmarking and additional mitigation techniques can help to improve the protection that the Iceberg code offers against this particular noise.

 In the context of applications, the code offers a particularly high-fidelity compilation of highly expressive parameterised quantum circuits of the form used by variational quantum algorithms in optimisation~\cite{Farhi_2014, Amaro_2022} and machine learning~\cite{Benedetti_2019}.
 In particular, the presence of high-fidelity global logical gates can open the door to shallower compilations~\cite{Wetering_2021} and longer time Hamiltonian simulation by Trotterisation.